-During OPERA's second incarnation, the goal of work package 2.1 "HDF5 exchange software development" was to formulate a second-generation information model for use with weather radar data and the Hierarchical Data Format version 5 (HDF5) file format.
-This information model has since been adopted and implemented in operational software both inside and outside OPERA.
+The goal of OPERA work package 2.1 "HDF5 exchange software development" is to formulate a second-generation information model for use with weather radar data and the Hierarchical Data Format version 5 (HDF5) file format.
+This information model will then be implemented in operational software.

 This document presents an information model developed for use with weather radar data and products.
 Its implementation is also presented, which makes use of the HDF5 file format.
 HDF5 is developed and maintained by the HDF Group.
 All references to attributes, data, types, and so on, are in relation to those defined and used in the HDF5 documentation.
 The official HDF5 format documentation should be consulted for details on this format.
-This information model is an elaboration of the model presented by COST 717 and used in real-time operations in the Nordic countries1.
+This information model is an elaboration of the model presented by COST 717 and used in real-time operations in the Nordic countries.
 Several enhancements have been made based on operational experience, and based on data quality issues addressed in OPERA II and the EU Voltaire project.
-The model presented here is not backwardly compatible with previous versions (version 1.2 and earlier), but the advantages of its new structure outweigh this disadvantage.
+The model presented here is not backwardly compatible with previous versions, but the advantages of its new structure outweigh this disadvantage.

 The information model given here is designed from the point of view of trying to harmonize all relevant information independently of the radar manufacturer and organization from which the data originates.
 While the information model is intended to enable the representation of the data and products agreed upon today within the framework of EUMETNET OPERA, we also look ahead to future needs and have tried to ensure that they are appropriately met with this information model.
-This means that the known products are supported, as are polarization diversity variables and virtually any quality-related information characterizing a given dataset.
+This means that the known products are supported, but that it is easy to add forthcoming information types like polarization diversity variables and virtually any quality-related information characterizing a given dataset.
 It is also vital to recognize the importance of being able to represent polar (spherical coordinate space) data, and this is accommodated as well in a flexible manner.